 The women are dedicated, gentle in their ages.
 Like they’ve figured out how not to lament the past or dread the future.
 I don't to strain to recall my own grandmother, a graceful and beautifully put-together woman, instinctively matriarchal and brilliant.
 Bingo can be sad.

 Michael Rothblatt is the bingo-caller with that voice.

 "I go years without meeting anybody taller than I am," he says.
+Off mic, his voice rumbles like a busted muffler on a rusted-out Ford Ranger.
 "When you're as big as I am, you're a celebrity because everywhere you go people remember you.
 And, yeah, I'm kinda self-conscious about it."

-The guy has all the astuteness of one who made it to the other side.
-Since overcoming booze and coke addictions (he got sober for good in 1995), a motorcycle accident, and after working more than three decades driving trains between Tucson and El Paso, Texas for Southern Pacific and Union Pacific Railroad, his existence now seems hard-won.
-And when he's away from the bingo mic, his voice sounds more like a busted muffler on a rusted-out Ford Ranger.
+The 59-year-old made it to the other side.
+He overcome gnarly booze and coke addictions (sobered up for good in ’95), and a motorcycle accident, among other things.
+He worked more than three decades driving trains between Tucson and El Paso, Texas for Southern Pacific and Union Pacific Railroad.
+He suffers hearing loss, which explains his disability retirement from the railway.

 "She's one of the people who's trying to put a soul in a computer; they say they're about 30 years away."
 Rothblatt laughs.
 "To fundamentalist Christians she's the anti-Christ."

 Rothblatt can yak, the side yarns roll careening boxcars.
 His early desires to become a Catholic priest, or how he married the same woman twice, or the one time he was asked to join Ronnie James Dio's security team.
 The booze, the cocaine, and drivin' that train.
 He talks of spiritual quests that rose from gratefulness—he really had to sober up to raise his step kids and his biological daughter.